(888) 552-6760 SCHEDULE AN APPOINTMENT

 Health experts divide tongue cancer into two types, depending upon where it occurs:

 Oral tongue tumors are often noticed by patients or by their dentists or primary care physicians.
-Therefore, patients with oral tongue tumors may receive treatment in earlier stages than those with base of tongue cancers.
+Therefore, patients with oral tongue tumors may receive treatment in earlier stages than those with base-of-tongue cancers.

 How common is tongue cancer?